-It generates half its sales from small business clients, with consumers representing another 43%.
+It generates half its sales from small business clients, with consumers representing another 42%.
 Professional accountants -- who use the company's Lacerte, ProSeries, and Intuit Tax Online products -- account for the remainder of revenue.

 Sales and Marketing

-Cash flow from operations increase to $1.5 billion in 2015 from $1.45 billion in 2014.
+Cash flow from operations were $1.4 billion in 2016, compared to $1.5 billion in 2015.

 Mergers and Acquisitions